BharatQR: Usage

 Bijlipay became the first Indian Point-of-Sale (PoS) devices-providing company to use BharatQR on the screen of PoS machines.

 ItzCash announced rolling-out Bharat QR code features across its retail network to scan and pay money with ItzCash's Point-of-Sale devices by presenting a cell phone to a reader, across its network of 75,000 outlets in 3,000 cities and towns across the India.

 Samsung Pay, which earlier in 2017, integrated Samsung Pay mobile wallet with Unified Payments Interface, integrated BharatQR to pay at merchants supporting UPI payment system.

-By early 2018, Delhi Metro Rail Corporation (DMRC) is planning to introduce BharatQR code enabled AFC gates at all stations of the Airport Express Line allowing passengers to use the system while using the Line.
-Two entry points at Lal Qila metro station and two exit points at Jama Masjid metro station are set by DMRC providing commuters to enter and exit using QR codes.